 Back in Athens, I woke up early Saturday morning and got two cappuccinos and a chocolate croissant.
-The bakery was hopping and for some reason I ordered my coffee and then was made to wait in a separate line to order my croissant.
-While I was waiting I was treated to a familiar scene in any country, an old lady hectoring the old man at the bakery counter.
+The bakery was hopping and for some reason I ordered my coffee and was then made to wait in a separate line to order my croissant.
+While I waited I was treated to a familiar scene in any country, an old lady hectoring the man at the bakery counter.
 It felt good to be there, like I was firmly embedded in everyday Greek life.
 I got my coffees and pastry and went back upstairs.
 I wrote and drank my coffee.
-When it was gone Joe was still asleep so I drank his too.
-It would have been cold if it had sat there for another hour anyway.
+When it was gone, Joe was still asleep so I drank his too.
+It would have been cold anyway.
 When Joe finally did wake up, I went down and got two more.
 I know three cappuccinos sounds like a lot but if anyone in this country would just serve me a LARGE brewed coffee we wouldn’t have this problem.

-When we walked past the entrance to the Parthenon the first time, on our first full day in Greece over two weeks ago, there was a pretty serious line to buy tickets.
+When we walked past the entrance to the Parthenon the first time over two weeks ago, there was a pretty serious line to buy tickets.
 Today, as we approached there was no one in line.
 Elated and confused, Joe walked up to the ticket booth.

 “Do you take card?”

 By sheer luck we ended up at the Parthenon on one of the 11 days out of the year where admission is free.
 We’d arrived during European Days of Cultural Heritage and since all the ticket people had to do was hand tickets through the window, there was no line.
 It’s true y’all, good things come to those who procrastinate.
 Just in case you want to plan on going one of these rare days, here they are.